4 More Differences Between the UK and US English. The Legal Systems – Part 3 (Plus *Bonus* Naughty Words)

 Different Types of Lawyers in the UK

 In the UK there are two main types of lawyers—“barristers” and “solicitors.”
-Very generally speaking, a solicitor may give advice and opinions to clients.
-A barrister may engage in these activities, as well as to make appearances on behalf of clients in a courtroom setting.
+Very generally speaking, a solicitor may give advice and opinions to clients and a barrister may engage in these activities, as well as make appearances on behalf of clients in a courtroom setting.

 Court Systems in the US